artvezhl/crypto-game-app/README.md

 ## Available Scripts

 ### Before run the project
-1. add ABI file with `GuessTheNumberGame.json` name to the `src/shared/data` folder
+1. add ABI (only ABI, not compiled file) file with `GuessTheNumberGame.json` name to the `src/shared/data` folder
 2. add .env file with following variables:
    - REACT_APP_CONTRACT_ADDRESS
+3. run `npm install`

 ### In the project directory, you can run: